lintweaker/xmos-native-dsd/README.md

 [24-nov-14]

-DSD sampleformat for 32-bit samples changed to DSD_U32_BE.<BR>
+DSD sampleformat for 32-bit samples changed to DSD_U32_BE.<br>
-ALSA, MPD and kernel packages and patches updated.<BR>
+ALSA, MPD and kernel packages and patches updated.<br>
-New kernel 3.17.4<BR>
+New kernel 3.17.4<br>

 [19-nov-14]